arachnocid/ObjectImpactFramework/README.md

 - **interactions** (optional): A number from 0 to 100 which determines how many interactions it will take for the event to fire.
 If you skip this, it's 1 (every interaction).

+- **limit** (optional): A number which determines the maximum number of times this event can be triggered.
+If omitted, there is no limit.

 For `"Hit"` events, you can add these extra filters:

 - **weaponsTypes** (optional): Types of weapons that must hit the object.
 Use an array: